Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 Once you have obtained the ProcessID, paste the following into a Run window, a Dos window, or a Powershell window, and replace 1234 with the actual ProcessID.

-Debugger Elevated running as Administrator, so different CSIDL paths apply.
+Debugger Elevated running as Administrator, so Administrator CSIDL paths apply.
 ```
 "c:\Clarion11\bin\cladb.exe" -p 1234
 ```